KxSystems/docs/docs/basics/variadic.md

 Some operators are variadic, for example [Apply](../ref/apply.md) and [Amend](../ref/amend.md).

-Each Prior, Over and Scan applied to binary iterables derive variadic [functions](../ref/iterators.md).
+Each Prior, Over and Scan applied to binary values derive variadic [functions](../ref/iterators.md).

 ```q
 q)+/[2 3 4]                  / unary